Frequently Asked Questions

 - Obstacles around and/or below the tree

-If a tree being removed or pruned has many obstacles below it, such as houses, garages, decks, fences, pools, sheds, power lines, etc., it will take more time to complete the job safely.
+If a tree being removed or pruned has many obstacles below it, such as houses, garages, decks, fences, pools, sheds, or power lines, it will take more time to complete the job safely.

 Can I hire you to do work on a city-owned tree on a boulevard or in a park near my property?